 The series of natural disasters across the Caribbean in 2017 left many homeless.
 Neighbourhoods, cities, entire populations, are a blank slate.
 Islands were completely devastated and many are still awaiting an urgent rebuild.

-While hurricanes are natural weather events, the severity and frequency of the recent hurricanes have left many asking questions.
+While hurricanes are natural weather events, the severity and frequency of the 2017 hurricanes have left many asking questions.
 Is it indeed a result of climate change caused by global warming?
 Now is the perfect time to readdress how we construct these communities, and if we can do so in such a way to decrease or potentially diminish the need for this kind of mass-rebuild in the future.

 Construction Caribbean takes a closer look at ‘How can we use green building to begin to reverse or immobilise the effects of climate change?’ and ‘How can we build to withstand natural disasters?’